kliskatek/driver-rain-net-redrcp/README.md

 ## License

-driver-rain-net-REDRCP is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+REDRCP is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.